AtomMaterialUI/material-theme-docs/docs/configuration/color-scheme-additions.md

 than the UI.
 Basically it adds more customization to the Color Schemes by providing more syntax highlighting options than the original bundled ones, thus enhancing visual grepping.

-Originally introduced by the [Night Owl Theme](https://github.com/xdrop/night-owl-jetbrains), the plugin augments its features by giving more highlighting options.

 {% include figure.html content="/screens/jsExtensions.png" caption="JavaScript Additions" %}